onur/acme-client/README.md

 OPTIONS:
     -D, --domain <DOMAIN>...
-            Names of domain for identification.
+            Domain name to obtain certificate.
 You can use more than one domain name.
     -C, --domain-csr <DOMAIN_CSR>
             Path to domain certificate signing request.
     -K, --domain-key <DOMAIN_KEY_PATH>